tlossen/remodel/README.md

 use [redis](http://code.google.com/p/redis/) instead of mysql to store your application data. redis offers in-memory read and write performance &mdash;
-on the order of 10K to 100K operations per second (= comparable to [memcached](http://memcached.org/)) &mdash; plus asynchronous persistence to disk.
+on the order of 10K to 100K operations per second, comparable to [memcached](http://memcached.org/) &mdash; plus asynchronous persistence to disk.

-remodel is meant as a direct replacement for ActiveRecord and offers familiar syntax like `has_many`, `belongs_to` ... to build your domain model in ruby.
+remodel (= redis model) is meant as a direct replacement for ActiveRecord and offers familiar syntax like `has_many`, `belongs_to` ... to build your domain model in ruby.